-7 Ending the Tenancy
+6 Ending The Tenancy

-The tenancy can be ended in any one of the following ways described in paragraphs 7.1 to 7.6
+The Tenancy can be ended in any one of the following ways.

-7.1 By Notice from you
+6.1 By Notice

-You, give us written notice that you want the tenancy to end on the termination date.
-You must tell us at the same time if you are married, in a civil partnership or if you live in the house with another person as husband and wife.
+You, give us at least twenty-eight days written notice.
+You must tell us at the same time if you are married in a civil partnership or if you live in the house with another person as husband and wife.
 If you do, their agreement may also be required.

-7.2 By Written Agreement
+6.2 By Written Agreement

-By written agreement between you, and us.
+By written agreement between you, any joint tenant, and us.
 You must tell us at the same time if you are married, in a civil partnership or if you live in the house with another person as husband and wife.
-If you do, their agreement may also be required.
+If you do, their agreement may also be required